West Indies A cricket team

 The West Indies 'A' cricket team represents Cricket West Indies and is considered its second-tier team in international cricket, below the top-level West Indies cricket team.
 The 'A' team is currently captained by wicketkeeper Joshua Da Silva in first-class cricket and coached by former Guyanese cricketer Rayon Griffith.

-Matches played by West Indies 'A' are not Tests or One Day Internationals, but they are usually first-class and List A games respectively.

-West Indies A had toured Nepal in late April 2024 for five T20 matches in which they won the series 3-2.
+Matches played by West Indies 'A' are not Tests or One Day Internationals, but they usually have the first-class and List A status, respectively.
+West Indies A had toured Nepal in late April 2024 for five T20 matches where they won the series 3-2.